Legacy Trust Group

 §12Case Study — The Whiteacre Family Marital Trust

 JTWROS ownership.
-Other than their IRAs (and an inherited property), everything the Whiteacres owned was commonly held as joint-tenants-with-right-of-survivorship (JTWROS) — including their resident property, other properties, bank accounts, and brokerage accounts.
-As with any JTWROS account, by operation of law the surviving tenant always becomes sole owner of the property upon the decease of the other tenant(s).
-That applies, with few exceptions, regardless if a joint tenant has previously assigned his or her undivided interest to anyone else — including to a trust — because the contractual terms of the JTWROS account or deed arrangement prevail over the assignment.
+Other than their IRAs (and an inherited property), everything the Whiteacres owned was commonly held as joint-tenants-with-right-of-survivorship (JTWROS), including their resident property, other properties, bank accounts, and brokerage accounts.
+As with any JTWROS account, by operation of law the surviving tenant always becomes sole owner of the property upon the decease of the other tenant(s) to die.
+That applies, with few exceptions, regardless of whether a joint tenant has previously assigned his/her undivided interest in the JTWROS property to anyone else, including to a trust — because the contractual terms of the JTWROS account or deed arrangement prevail over the assignment made in the Funding Kit or any other assignment.

-As a result, Mrs. Whiteacre is now the outright owner of what was jointly held property between the spouses.
-She does not have to change the Funding Kit entry, since her personal interest in the jointly held property(s) — now a 100% interest — had already been assigned to the trust when the Funding Kit was initially implemented.
-However, she will eventually need to present her husband's Death Certificate to any vendor who recorded the ownership of their property as JTWROS, when it becomes necessary to validate that she is the surviving tenant.
+As a result of their JTWROS arrangement, Mrs. Whiteacre is now the outright owner of what was jointly held property.
+She does not have to change the Funding Kit entry since her personal interest in the jointly held property(s) — which is now a 100% interest — had already been assigned to the trust when the Funding Kit was initially implemented.
+However, she will eventually need to present her husband's Death Certificate to any vendor that recorded ownership of their property as JTWROS, when it becomes necessary to validate that she is the surviving tenant.
+If Mrs. Whiteacre wants to sell their home residence, she will need only to record Mr. Whiteacre's Death Certificate — along with the deed conveying the property — at the County Registrar.

 Sole & separate property ownership.
-Spouses frequently may have assets that have been (i) procured or earned before marriage, (ii) received as a gift, or (iii) inherited.
-Such are deemed as sole and separate property and do not have to be commingled as jointly owned property with the other spouse.
-Moreover, the spouse/owner can maintain continual lifetime control of the separate property, including who he or she may wish to benefit from it.
-In this illustration, Mr. Whiteacre inherited lake property from his parents' estate years ago and maintained it as his sole and separate asset.
+Spouses frequently may have assets that have been (i) procured/earned before marriage, (ii) received as a gift, or (iii) inherited.
+Such are deemed sole & separate property and do not have to be commingled as jointly owned property with the other spouse.
+Moreover, the spouse/owner can maintain continual lifetime control of the separate property, including who he or she may wish to benefit from it as a lifetime gift, as an inheritance from the owner's will (probate), or as a beneficiary of the owner's trust.
+In this illustration, Mr. Whiteacre inherited lake property from his parents' estate years ago.
+He maintained the lake property as his sole & separate asset, which any married person in any state receiving inherited property is allowed to do.
+Since Mr. Whiteacre used the MLCP Funding Kit to assign his sole & separately-held lake property to the Whiteacre Family Trust, it will avoid probate when ultimately transferred to the trust beneficiaries.

-Unlimited Marital Deduction application.
+Unlimited marital deduction application.
 The transfer of the decedent spouse's estate to the surviving spouse will not be taxed, since the unlimited federal and state marital deduction will always apply.
-Assuming Mrs. Whiteacre is the primary beneficiary of Mr. Whiteacre's IRA, she may receive it as a qualified roll-over to her IRA or as a beneficiary to an inherited IRA.
-Either method is deemed a transfer from the decedent spouse's estate, but again the transfer value of the IRA roll-over is sheltered under the unlimited marital deduction, as is all other transfers from any decedent to his or her surviving spouse.
+That means any value of assets can be transferred — either by lifetime gifting or at death — to a surviving spouse without gift or estate taxation.
+In this scenario, assuming Mrs. Whiteacre is the primary beneficiary of Mr. Whiteacre's IRA, she may receive it as a qualified roll-over to her IRA or as a beneficiary to an inherited IRA.
+Either method is deemed a transfer from the decedent spouse's estate.
+The transfer value of the IRA roll-over is sheltered under the unlimited marital deduction, as are all other transfers from any decedent to his/her surviving spouse.
+Mrs. Whiteacre's estate is now worth $2 million, which will be the value (not counting appreciation) deemed transferred at her decease — well below the federal transfer-tax exemption equivalent amount (currently over $11 million).
+So, there are no transfer tax concerns in this case even at Mrs. Whiteacre's decease.

 Mrs. Whiteacre has full control.
-Since Trust “B” was not created, all of the Whiteacre trust estate assets come under the full, general-power-of-appointment control of the surviving spouse by default.
-That entire value of the trust estate will be in Mrs. Whiteacre's estate for transfer tax purposes upon her decease.
+Since Trust "B" was not created (by default), all of the Whiteacre trust estate assets come under the full, general-power-of-appointment control of the surviving spouse by default — meaning the entire value of the trust estate will be in Mrs. Whiteacre's estate for transfer tax purposes upon her decease.
+Because the joint assets were held as JTWROS, the fact that one tenant is now deceased means that the surviving tenant (Mrs. Whiteacre) is now a 100% owner of those assets.
+The eStatePlan Funding Kit still shows the record of assignment to their trust.
+So, even though Mrs. Whiteacre now owns all of the asset value, the fact that her personal assets had previously been assigned by her (using the Funding Kit) still holds as legally applicable, though the values have changed.

-Since the realty property and other assets were simply assigned (not retitled) to the trust using the Funding Kit, Mrs. Whiteacre could sell or transfer any such assigned property as a natural person — without having to disclose the existence of the trust or that she is serving as the trustee.
+Since the realty property and other assets were simply assigned (not retitled) to the trust using the Funding Kit, Mrs. Whiteacre could sell or transfer any such assigned property as a natural person WITHOUT having to disclose the existence of the trust or that she is serving as its trustee.
 If the property had been earlier retitled (deeded) to the trust, then the surviving spouse would have to sell it as the trustee of the trust instead of selling it as a natural person / sole-surviving joint tenant.

 §13Case Study — The Blackacre Family (Blended) Marital Trust

-Although the filing of Form 706 may not be required if the gross estate of the first spouse to die is under the federal exemption equivalent amount, depending on domicile location there may be a state-imposed estate tax due upon the decease of the first spouse to die (as well as the surviving spouse's estate).
+IMPORTANT NOTICE: Although the filing of Form 706 may not be required if the gross estate of the first spouse to die is under the federal exemption equivalent amount, depending on domicile location there may be a state-imposed estate tax due upon the decease of the first spouse to die (as well as the surviving spouse's estate).
 Page nine of the Estate Settlement Primer provides more detailed information on that matter.
+Also, the timely filing of a Form 706 may be needed on the estate of the first spouse to die if it is intended to utilize the deceased spouse's unused exemption amount for the taxable estate of the surviving spouse — accomplished under the unified credit portability provisions defined under IRC §20.2010-2.

-§15State Estate & Inheritance Tax
+§14State Estate & Inheritance Tax

 Inheritance Tax (only) States — Iowa, Kentucky, Nebraska, New Jersey, and Pennsylvania.
 Inheritance taxes are imposed on the transferee/beneficiary of an estate.
 Note: Spouses and certain other heirs (e.g., the transferor's children) are generally excluded from inheritance taxes.